alefnode/ubports-apps/whatsweb/README.md

-Whatsapp Web with Responsive Design for UBports
+Whatsapp Web with Responsive Design for Ubuntu Touch